Saint Casimir Parish

 Father Bacevice and the Pastoral and Finance Councils in their efforts to

 That all parishioners recognize their responsibility to St. Casimir

-That those who struggle with mental illness and addictions may
+That those who struggle with physical or mental illness will find relief

 That those who pray be validated in their belief of its power.